 - Inform all users if a data breach occurs

-In addition, you must follow certain rules if you participate in any type of profiling when it comes to legally-binding agreements, give people a right to opt out of direct marketing that uses their data, and collect information regarding health, race, sexual orientation, religion, or political beliefs (including the implementation of extra safeguards to protect such sensitive data).
+In addition, you must follow specific rules if you participate in any profiling when it comes to legally binding agreements, give people a right to opt out of direct marketing that uses their data and collects information regarding health, race, sexual orientation, religion, or political beliefs (including the implementation of extra safeguards to protect such sensitive data).

 Please keep in mind that we are in no way experts when it comes to GDPR compliance.
-This is a new and complex concept that has yet to be enforced, and truthfully there is a lot of conflicting information out there regarding the actual regulations.
+This new and complex concept has yet to be enforced, and truthfully, there is a lot of conflicting information regarding the actual regulations.

 If you are looking for information regarding GDPR compliance, check out these helpful resources: